realpython/materials/django-pagination/README.md

 # Django Project: Python Wiki

-This repository contains the source code for the Django project that you'll complete in the [Real Python Django Pagination Article](https://realpython.com/django-pagination/).
+This repository contains the source code for the Django project that you'll complete in Real Python's [Pagination for a User-Friendly Django App](https://realpython.com/django-pagination/).

 ## Create the Django Project